 Many insect species are poorly perceived by urban dwellers, such as bed bugs, food mites or cockroaches.
 These species find in the human way of life the ideal conditions for proliferation.

-The most important factor that governs the quality of biodiversity is the place it is given: vast green spaces, many gardens, connected to each other by vegetated structures within the urban matrix.
-Buildings and other artificial surfaces can support vegetation as long as the vegetation was planned at the time of construction.
+The most important factor that governs the quality of biodiversity is the place it is given: vast green spaces, many gardens, connected to each other by vegetalized structures within the urban matrix.
+Buildings and other artificial surfaces can support vegetation as long as the planting was planned at the time of construction.